abagusetty/gpu4pyscf/README.md

 > [!NOTE]
 > The compiled binary packages support compute capability 6.0 and later (Pascal and later, such as Tesla P100, RTX 10 series and later).

-Run ```nvcc --version``` in your terminal to check the installed CUDA toolkit version.
-Then, choose the proper package based on your CUDA toolkit version.
+Run ```nvidia-smi``` in your terminal to check the installed CUDA version.

+Choose the proper package based on your CUDA environment.

 | Platform      | Command                               | cutensor (**highly recommended**)|
 ----------------| --------------------------------------|----------------------------------|